mapbox/mapbox-directions-swift/README.md

 }
 ```

+## Example

+An example App is located in the `Example` folder.
+To run the project, you need to use [CocoaPods](http://cocoapods.org) to install the dependencies.

+1. `cd Example`
+1. `pod install`
+1. `open DirectionsExample.xcworkspace`

 ## Tests

 To run the included unit tests, you need to use [Carthage](https://github.com/Carthage/Carthage) to install the dependencies.

 1. `carthage build --platform iOS`
-1. `open MapboxDirections.xcworkspace`
+1. `open MapboxDirections.xcodeproj`
-1. Switch to the MapboxDirections scheme and go to Product ‣ Test.
+1. Go to Product ‣ Test.